Subscriptions for the 2019 service are now open.

 If your new home does not require a garden waste collection, we cannot arrange for a refund of your subscription.
 If you move to a home outside of the South Tyneside Council area, we cannot arrange for a refund of your subscription.

 An assisted collection service is available upon request for eligible households.
 To receive an assisted collection service, you can apply online or via the Contact Centre on 0191 427 7000.

 If I join the scheme, but later decide to opt out can I have a refund?

 No. If you join the scheme the cost is £32 for the year.
 Once you have started to receive the garden waste scheme you will not be entitled to a refund or a partial refund.

 Can I leave my green bin straight out after I subscribe?

 No. It takes 15 days after subscribing for your property to be added to our collection list.
-You should only leave your green bin out for collection once you have received your pack including bin sticker and calendar.
 Our aim is that you receive your sticker within 15 working days after your payment has been processed.

 Why can't I put food waste into my green bin?

 No food of any kind including vegetable, peelings and raw fruit should be put in your green bin.
 All food waste must go in your grey household bin.
 We cannot empty green bins that have any of these things in them as they would contaminate the final product, the soil improver, which means that it will have to be disposed of at landfill.